Become a Tutor

-Students interested in becoming chemistry, math, or physics tutors in Summer and Fall 2014 need to attend an 30-minute information session.
+Students interested in becoming chemistry, math, or physics tutors in Fall 2014 need to attend an 30-minute information session.
 There are limited positions available!
 Students who wish to be writing and speaking tutors will find information on WSTS's page.

 Tutors will be selected and added by our staff to a section of USC 210, Introduction to College Tutoring.

 Fall 2014 Tutor information sessions: